NSLS-II-BMM/BeamlineManual/xafs.rst

    :numref:`experimental log (Section %s) <logfile>` along with the unique and transient IDs of the scan in the beamline archive database

 #.
-After each scan, extracts the data table from the database and wrote
+After each scan, extracts the data table from the database and writes
    an ASCII file in the `XDI format
    <https://github.com/XraySpectroscopy/XAS-Data-Interchange>`_